Internal Communications Work Sample | Jeanette Pierce | Crane NXT

 Example shared at a strategic level to illustrate approach; details generalized to protect proprietary information.

-As Comcast was externally repositioning itself from a cable company to a global technology company, with tangible signals such as the new Comcast Technology Center, the same shift needed to take hold internally or the external narrative would lack credibility.
+• Comcast was externally repositioning itself from a cable company to a global technology company, with tangible signals such as the new Comcast Technology Center.

-Design and execute an internal communication strategy that bridged the gap between brand positioning and internal cultural reality, making innovation visible, relevant, and actionable across the enterprise.
+Design and execute an internal communications strategy that bridges external brand positioning and internal cultural reality, making innovation visible, relevant, and actionable across the enterprise.

 Core Business Drivers: